 The rise – or arrival from elsewhere - of radical jihadist Muslim groups has brought great turmoil to Burkina Faso.
-A country that already struggles with political stability, rebel groups, and ethnic tensions can barely cope with the addition of murderous religious terrorist attacks.
 Both Christians and Muslims have been targeted and murdered by these Islamist groups.
+These attacks, combined with existing ethnic tensions, rebel groups, and political instability, led to not one but two military coups in 2022.
+Over 2 million people have been displaced and at least 10,000 killed.
 Burkina Faso is seen as a strategic key in the region.
-Violence could easily spill over into the whole Sahel region.
+Violence here could easily spill over into the whole Sahel region.
 Pray for God to restrain those with wicked ambitions and intentions.
 Pray for wisdom and courage for the nation’s leaders, and for faith and fearless love for Christians in this land.

 As a landlocked, resource-poor, underdeveloped country, Burkina Faso naturally struggles with poverty.
 There is little likelihood of immediate or rapid improvement of the situation, and both the economic reality and the poverty mentality that grip the land must be dealt with.
 Pray for: